Rend Lake College instruction is either online or hybrid this semester.

 This is an "on the fly" video, but hopefully it will help.
 See How to Submit a Google Docs to the Canvas Student App for step-by-step documentation.

 How do I receive text messages from my instructors about my course?
-Canvas allows you set your notifications and add your cell phone as a contact in addition to your email.
+Canvas allows you to set your notifications and add your cell phone as a contact in addition to your email.
 See How do I add a text (SMS) contact method in Canvas as a student? an external site.

 What help is there for students?

-• Help Link - The help link within Canvas provides several help options for students!
+• Help-Link - The help link within Canvas provides several help options for students!
 Of course, the RLC Help Desk will provide assistance, but students also have 24/7 access to Canvas tech support and resources.
 The RLC Help Desk is available Monday - Thursday from 8:00 am – 4:30 pm and Friday from 8:00 am - 4:00 pm.
-Send an email to or call 618-437-5321, Ext.
+Send an email to [email protected] or call 618-437-5321, Ext.
 1259.
 When emailing the Help Desk, please add a phone number for a quicker response.
 Response time will vary depending on the volume of requests.
 Please be patient—someone will contact you as soon as possible.

 • The RLC Canvas Student Resource course is available on your Canvas dashboard!
 This course will be a resource course designed to provide help about Canvas for any RLC student